 - are extensions of your business

 This perspective sheds new light on the approach to any design project.
 It’s something to be taken seriously.
 After all, you’re creating an image that will represent your business in some way.

 It will make an impact on your target audience and brand image, be it good or bad.
-Before jumping in, you need a way to plan ahead – a way to make sure that whatever you create is the best it can be.
+But, before jumping in, you need a way to plan to make sure that whatever you create is the best it can be.